MatthewACoelho/CRISPRGUARDFinder/README.md

 When complete you should have a text file named `id_final.txt`, e.g. `VEGFA_final.txt`.

 ## Shiny app
-We have developed a Shiny app for ease of use with user inputs for parameters to aviod making a parameter file manually for each query.
+We have developed a Shiny app for ease of use with user inputs for parameters to avoid making a parameter file manually for each query.
 This will call the scripts and give results dataframes with a results download link.

 ## Output
 The output is a tab-delimited text file with the following columns: